What is Process Mapping in Business? A Detailed Guide

 Here’s how Liberty Spark makes process mapping easy:

-1. Simple & Intuitive Design: Liberty Spark’s simple drag-and-drop interface lets you capture processes in real time.
+1. Simple & Intuitive Design: Liberty Spark’s simple design lets you capture processes in real time.
 You don’t need to be a technical expert to create a clear, easy-to-read map.

 About the author